Introduction

 The phases and their steps in a nutshell:

-1
+• 1

-1. Observe what's happening and collect information.
+1. Observe what's happening and simply collect information.

-2. Group the information to reduce complexity.
+2. Categorize or group the information to reduce complexity.

-2
+• 2

 1. Recognize the key elements that give rise to the different characteristics.